Chas' Crazy Creations

 2. Place your stakes into the ground

-Next, I will map out where I want my lollipops to go.
+Next, I will map out where I want my DIY giant lollipops to go.
 I will use broom handles as the base for my lollipops, but you could use any sort of wooden dowel.
 I will take the top off each of the handles and hammer them into the ground just a bit to give them some stability.

 I will be using red pool noodles as my lollipop stick.
 I will use athletic tape and twist it around the pool noodle to make candy stripes.